 How do compositional elements guide the viewer's eye around the canvas?

-Discuss ways in which the compositional structure of a work affects the tone of the painting, or communicates information or emotional content to the viewer
+Evaluate how the compositional structure of a work affects the tone of the painting, or communicates information or emotional content to the viewer.

-Explain how each of these elements works to make the work successful as a painting
+Reflect on how each of these elements works to make the work successful as a painting.